Alexander the Great - The Greatest Greek Ruler

 Victories Against Persian Empire

-At that time, Persian Empire was controlling Asia Minor, the Levant, Egypt, and several other areas.
+At that time, the Persian Empire was controlling Asia Minor, the Levant, Egypt, and several other areas.
 Alexander started his campaign against the Persian Empire from Asia Minor, where he fought the first battle at Troy (north-west Turkey) in 334 BC, known as the Battle of the Granicus.
 Alexander had more than 35,000 men, while Persians had around 25,000 soldiers.
 The battle ended in favor of Alexander, and he captured half of Asia Minor.
 In the same year, Alexander occupied the western coast of Asia Minor after the two encounters known as the Siege of Miletus and the Siege of Halicarnassus.

 In 333 BC, Alexander fought the Battle of Issus against the Achaemenid Persian Empire in Issus (Hatay, Turkey).
 The Persian Army was more than double the Macedonian army.
 However, the Macedonians fought well under the leadership of Alexander and defeated the much larger army.
 After this victory, Alexander controlled the whole of Asia Minor and the northern Levant.
 Alexander also captured the family of the Persian king after this victory.
 In 332 BC, Alexander occupied the entire Levant after the successful Siege of Tyre.
 Tyre is in modern-day Lebanon.

-In 332 BC, Alexander started his conquest of Egypt with the successful Siege of Gaza, after which he killed most of his opponents, including the commander of the fortress of Gaza, Batis.
+In 332 BC, Alexander started his conquest of Egypt with the successful Siege of Gaza, after which he assassinated most of his opponents, including the commander of the fortress of Gaza, Batis.
 Later, Alexander was received in Egypt very warmly as a liberator, as it was under the occupation of Persia before Alexander.

 In 331 BC, Alexander fought the decisive battle against the Persian empire at Gaugamela (near Mosul, Iraq), known as the Battle of Gaugamela.
 Alexander had around 50,000 soldiers, while the Persians were double that number.
 The Greeks defeated the Persians after killing nearly half of their soldiers.
 Alexander occupied the whole of modern-day Iraq after this battle.
 It was a decisive battle because the Persians could not bring a large army against Alexander ever again.